Personalised business insurance

-Creating an LGBT inclusive workplace isn’t just the right thing to do, it makes business sense, too.
+Creating an LGBTQ+ inclusive workplace isn’t just the right thing to do, it makes business sense, too.

 "Inclusive workplaces ensure employees are safe, respected and able to fully contribute” says Jackie Ferguson, Head of Content & Programming at The Diversity Movement.
 “An Oxford study showed that employees that are happy at work are 13% more productive, which means greater profitability for any business.”

-We caught up with six LGBT entrepreneurs, LGBT founders and diversity and inclusion advocates to get their top tips for building an inclusive workplace.
+We caught up with six LGBTQ+ entrepreneurs, LGBTQ+ founders and diversity and inclusion advocates to get their top tips for building an inclusive workplace.
 Here’s what they had to say:

 1. Recognise that identities are complex